Nathan-Moran/SENG201---Racing-Project/README.md

 This is a racing game of about 5-15 minutes playtime.
 Enjoy playing!

+## Notes
+This was designed to run on Linux so emjois may not render correctly on another OS

 ## Authors
 - Nathan Moran
 - Jamie Wood